gigawatts/KringleCon2020/conversations.md

 It ought to be a simple matter of just filtering out the noise until we get down to those three actions.

 Need more of a nudge?
 Check out Chris Elgee's talk on CAN traffic!

 ...

+## Minty Candycane
+Hey there, KringleCon attendee!
+I'm Minty Candycane!

+I'm working on fixing the Present Sort-O-Matic.

+The Sort-O-Matic uses JavaScript regular expressions to sort presents apart from misfit toys, but it's not working right.

+With some tools, regexes need / at the beginning and the ends, but they aren't used here.

+You can find a regular expression cheat sheet [here](https://www.debuggex.com/cheatsheet/regex/javascript) if you need it.

+You can use [this](https://regex101.com/) regex interpreter to test your regex against the required Sort-O-Matic patterns.

+Do you think you can help me fix it?

+...